 Permission is not needed to carry out an assessment of a company on the SPOTT platform, as we only consider publicly available data.
 However, whenever valid contact details are available, SPOTT makes every company aware that they are being assessed each year and gives them ample opportunity to interact with the SPOTT team on their assessments.

-The assessments are conducted on an annual cycle, with timber and pulp assessments usually beginning in April and final publication taking place in July.
+The assessments are conducted on an annual cycle, with natural rubber assessments usually beginning in November and final publication taking place in March.